 - Settle the estate in the normal way (pay debts, distribute remaining assets)

-There is no particular affidavit form mandated by law, but various courthouses require the use of their particular version, so best to identify the court as per above,
+There is no particular affidavit form mandated by law, but some courthouses require the use of their particular version, so best to identify the court as per below,

 Regardless of the particular form, a small estate affidavit must: